Branding, Packaging & CRM Consulting for Dessert Brand

 How did Diamond Litchi perform from a project management standpoint?

-What did you find most impressive or unique about them?
+What did you find most impressive about them?

 Are there any areas they could improve?